h-anjru/interactive-itd/README.md

 ## Acknowledgements

-This work was supported by member companies of the University of Florida Forest Biology Re-search Cooperative (http://www.sfrc.ufl.edu/fbrc/) and U.S. Geological Survey Research Work Order #300.
+This work was supported by member companies of the University of Florida Forest Biology Research Cooperative (http://www.sfrc.ufl.edu/fbrc/) and U.S. Geological Survey Research Work Order #300.